Scroll to bottom Scroll to top

 The Government has requested that all pupils in Year 4 take a Times Tables Check to determine whether children can recall their times tables.

 Please find below the calculation policy for each year group.
-Please refer to these throughout the year and feel free to contact your child's class teacher or Mr Soar our Maths Leader.
+Please refer to these throughout the year and feel free to contact your child's class teacher or Miss Sisk our Maths Leader.

 For a breakdown of the National curriculum expectations in Mathematics, please click on the links below: